DavidHartman-Personal/simple-serverless-website/README.md

 # **Simple Serverless Website Lab as part of acloudguru course**

 ## Overview
-This lab creates a simple serverless website which will later be extended to use the polly service.
-It was part of the A cloud guru Developer Associate Certification course.
+This lab creates a simple serverless website and then builds on this to implement a polly service.
+It utilizes API Gateway, Lambda, etc.
-At a high level the following steps are performed in this lab.
+The following modules are a part of this lab.
-1. Setup S3 bucket to host static website
+1. ![alt text][Part-1]: Serve static web page from S3 bucket and call simple lambda function
-2. Create index.html and error.html
+2. Part-2:
-3. Create Lambda function for hellocloudgurus
+3. Part-3:

 ## Architecture
 The below shows the process flow/architecture for this lab